Aheter/Air-quality-index-prediction/README.md

 # Air-quality-index-prediction
 The purpose of this project is the answer the following questions:

 What is the main cause of air pollution?
 (Population, temperature, factories, amount of cars…)

 Is it possible to predict the air pollution index in a particular area?
 What pattern can we observe and which conclusions can we learn from them? (according to the data)

-The project has mana steps and contained a lot of information This specific file is created in order to give you the order of actions.
+# The project has many steps and contained a lot of information
+# The purpose of this file is to show you the order of actions.

 1. Scraping.ipynb